UK extends Bank of England overdraft over virus crisis - RFI

 That dashed market expectations for a gain of 0.1 percent, and followed 0.1-percent expansion in January.

-"The 0.1-percent month-on-month fall in GDP in February will be the last figure that looks anything like 'normal' for a while as the coronavirus lockdown will mean that in March and April GDP will fall at a speed and magnitude no one has ever seen and no economy has ever experienced before," he added in a client note.
+"The 0.1-percent month-on-month fall in GDP in February will be the last figure that looks anything like 'normal' for a while as the coronavirus lockdown will mean that in March and April GDP will fall at a speed and magnitude no one has ever seen," he added.

+Added to the picture, UK employment sank by between 1.5 million and 2.0 million in the first month of the COVID-19 crisis, research consultancy the Institute for Employment Studies estimated.

+Unemployment has already increased to at least 2.5 million, or 7.5 percent of the workforce, it added.

 The global coronavirus pandemic is causing an economic crisis unlike any in the past century and will require a massive response to help in the recovery, IMF chief Kristalina Georgieva said Thursday.